brentp/hileup/README.md

 print(h.insertions)
 ```

-The `nim` implementation is fairly optimized, the C implementation still needs
+The `nim` implementation is fairly optimized, the C implementation does not
-some improvement (it reallocs on every base/qual/mapping_quality thtat gets added).
+correct for read-overlaps.

 But, because it minimizes operations in python, it is quite fast (for python).